pretorh/pretorh.github.io/_posts/2016-06-05-jekyll-setup.md

 - Remove RSS
 - Fix date time format
     - Changed to [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) dates: `%Y-%m-%d` (2016-05-28) instead of `%b %-d, %Y` (May 28, 2016)
+- Add custom 404 page
+    - Just created a simple `404.html` file in the project root, using the `default` layout

 ## Creating posts

+Creating a draft seems pretty simple: create a `.md` file in the `_drafts` folder, setup some [front matter](https://jekyllrb.com/docs/frontmatter/) and run Jekyll with the `--drafts` switch.
+When you are happy with it, add the date to the file, and move it into the `_posts` folder, remembering to rename the file based on the `YEAR-MONTH-DAY-title.MARKUP` format.

-Created some Perl [scripts](https://github.com/pretorh/jekyll-pub) to help setup and manage Jekyll posts
+Since this all seemed very manualy, I created some Perl [scripts](https://github.com/pretorh/jekyll-pub) to help setup and manage Jekyll posts

 - Creating drafts
     - `jekyll-new-draft.pl [title]`